cuongnguyen0707/live555/README.md

  * ./testProgs - contain various programs such as testRTSPClient to receive an RTSP stream
  * ./proxyServer/live555ProxyServer - a great RTSP proxy server
  * ./mediaServer/live555MediaServer - an RTSP media server for serving static files over RTSP
+ * Notice that is you have to copy the media files to

 # Changes to Master